shidarin/cdl_convert/README.rst

     and create a request for the format?
 If creating a request for a format it helps immensely to have a sample of that format.

-- Why are all the parsers and writers functions, instead of methods on the :class:`AscCdl` class?
+- Why are all the parsers and writers functions, instead of methods on the AscCdl class?
     This seemed the current best approach for it's place in the script converter that forms a backbone of this project right now.
-It's very possible that in the future, :class:`AscCdl` will contain methods for converting its values to a string object ready for writing.
-It's unlikely that :class:`AscCdl` will contain methods for parsing, as different cdl formats can contain multiple cdls.
+It's very possible that in the future, AscCdl will contain methods for converting its values to a string object ready for writing.
+It's unlikely that AscCdl will contain methods for parsing, as different cdl formats can contain multiple cdls.

 Contributing